Reservoir Dogs

-Reservoir Dogs is a 1992 American crime film written and directed by Quentin Tarantino in his feature-length debut.
+Reservoir Dogs is a 1992 American heist film written and directed by Quentin Tarantino in his feature-length directorial debut.
 It stars Harvey Keitel, Tim Roth, Chris Penn, Steve Buscemi, Lawrence Tierney, Michael Madsen, Tarantino, and Edward Bunker as diamond thieves whose heist of a jewelry store goes terribly wrong.
 Kirk Baltz, Randy Brooks, and Steven Wright also play supporting roles.
-It incorporates many motifs that have become Tarantino's hallmarks: violent crime, pop culture references, profanity, and nonlinear storytelling.
+The film incorporates many motifs that have become Tarantino's hallmarks: violent crime, pop culture references, profanity, and nonlinear storytelling.

-The film is regarded as a classic of independent film and a cult film and was named "Greatest Independent Film of all Time" by Empire.
-Although controversial at first for its depictions of violence and heavy use of profanity, Reservoir Dogs was generally well received, with the cast being praised by many critics.
-Despite not being heavily promoted during its theatrical run, the film became a modest success in the United States after grossing $2.8 million against its scant budget.
+The film is regarded as a classic independent film and a cult film.
+Although controversial at first for its depictions of violence and heavy use of profanity, Reservoir Dogs was generally well received, and the cast was praised by many critics.
+Despite not being heavily promoted during its theatrical run, the film became a modest success in the United States after grossing $2.9 million against its scant budget.
 It achieved higher popularity after the success of Tarantino's next film, Pulp Fiction (1994).
 A soundtrack was released featuring songs used in the film, which are mostly from the 1970s.
+It was named "Greatest Independent Film of All Time" by the British film magazine Empire, which in 2008 also named it the 97th-greatest film ever made.